karshadgithub/AutomationTesting/README.md

 Starts on the [Amazon](https://www.amazon.com/)

-Click on 'Start here' from Account and Lists
-Create Account and login
+1.Click on 'Start here' from Account and Lists 2.Create Account and login
-Click on Your account
+3.Click on Your account
-Click on Your Profiles
+4.Click on Your Profiles
-Click on arrow button to change name
+5.Click on arrow button to change name
-Click on edit option, give new name and save the changes
+6.Click on edit option, give new name and save the changes

 Scenario 2: [Check the total displayed number of results for category Smart Home | New Smart Devices]